siddhi-io/katacoda-scenarios/siddhi/distributed-stateful-nats-deployment/step3.md

 siddhi-operator       1/1     1            1           10m
 ```

-**Note that** here Siddhi operator starts a parser deployment for Siddhi apps as `power-consume-app`.
+**Note that** here Siddhi operator starts a parser deployment for Siddhi apps as `power-consume-app-parser`.
 It will automatically be removed by the operator.
 The actual deployments of the Siddhi app are `power-consume-app-0` and `power-consume-app-1`.
 You have to wait until `power-surge-app-0` and `power-consume-app-1` deployments up and running.

 You can view the `SiddhiProcess` using the following commands.